-"2019 is the year we have been working so hard for here at Dell Technologies. it's when the full strategy, planning and hard work that we have been putting in comes together.
+"2019 is the year we have been working so hard for here at Dell Technologies.
+It's when the full strategy, planning and hard work that we have been putting in comes together.
 It's the year when 5G will come to life, edge computing will kick into high gear and gen Z will enter the workforce.
-We will see machine learning and artificial intelligence follow us to work with PCs and devices learning from out habits and proactively booting up the right apps and services at the right time," she said.
+We will see machine learning and artificial intelligence follow us to work, with PCs and devices learning from our habits and proactively booting up the right apps and services at the right time," she said.

 Marius Haas, president and chief commercial officer at Dell, said the channel business on its own would dwarf some other companies total revenues.

 "The Dell Technologies global channel has delivered orders worth $49bn in the last 12 months and alone that would be a Fortune 60 company by itself.
 Bigger than Facebook, American Express, Oracle and Cisco," he said.